JSegovia/gauchocalendarandroid/README.md

 https://github.com/JSegovia/gauchocalendarandroid

 ### Step 3
 Once you have the project up in your Android Studio then click the play button to run it.
+If you do not have an android device you will need to create an emulator and run it on that.
+Just as a note, the smaller the emulator phone the better it will run.